 For this to stick, it has to work top down.
 Managers and team leaders can plan a monthly meeting where one or a group of employee(s) is called out for their excellent work.
 To ensure a tangible element for this type of recognition, employers can also create a wall of fame to post photos of these high performing employees.
 For larger organizations, an employee recognition platform is a great way to create and embed a culture of recognition.

 Encourage employees to “give props” to their peers

 If you use a tool like Slack to communicate within your office, this is easy to facilitate.
 Set up a channel where employees can recognize one another with a timely “thanks” or “nice job” regarding recent business successes.
 Using Slack, colleagues can not only tag the recipient of the “props”, but the entire channel, so everyone sees what that person did.
 Some recognition software providers, like Achievers, even allow the integration of popular tools like Slack within their recognition platform to further encourage “recognition in the flow of work”.

 Employees will love getting the extra recognition, and more kindness may help reduce drama and sticky office politics.

 Giving back is not only good for the soul of your organization, it’s also good for attracting and retaining millennials: But sadly, only 57 percent of millennials believe that business leaders are committed to improving society.
-A volunteer initiative is relatively easy to set up and gives you a chance to boost your employer brand while also increasing loyalty and engagement among millennials.
+A company initiative focused on volunteering is relatively easy to set up and gives you a chance to boost your employer brand while also increasing loyalty and engagement among millennials.